lahlint/Organization_app/README.md

 ## Instructions to test app locally
+(this app is not available for testing in fly.io)

 * Clone this repository to your computer and go to its root directory.
 * Create file .env and set its contents as follows: